 ABOUT ME

-Follow along on social media for glimpses into my life and work: 📸 @jules_hornok_johnson
+Follow along on social media: 📸 @jules_hornok_johnson

 Something I’m Passionate About:

 Every artist is tempted to make an idol of their work.
 With all the energy and effort we invest in the creative process, we question whether others will appreciate our work.
 Our worth becomes entangled with our art, and “Let me create something beautiful for you in this moment” becomes “Let me prove myself on this stage.”
 We invest ourselves in our art, but most people won’t get it.
 Most people won’t come.
 We struggle with an internal ache, lusting for “more,” for fame, for glory.
-We hide under a façade of putting on a smile, but the insecurities we face every time we step on stage—“Am I good enough?
-Will I ever be enough?”—are still present.
+We hide under a façade of putting on a smile, but the insecurities we face every time we step on stage — “Am I good enough?
+Will I ever be enough?” — are still present.

 I hope others see in me a desire to bring joy to those around me rather than to impress, for it is through the cultivation of art that I have found true joy in serving others.